Islam in Sri Lanka: The Malays

 The Malays of Sri Lanka originated in Southeast Asia and today consist of about 50,000 persons.
 Their ancestors came to the country when both Sri Lanka and Indonesia were colonies of the Dutch.
 Most of the early Malay immigrants were indentured labours, posted by the Dutch colonial administration to Sri Lanka, who decided to settle on the island.
 Other immigrants were convicts or members of noble houses from Indonesia who were exiled to Sri Lanka and who never left.
 The main source of a continuing Malay identity is their common Malay language (Bahasa Melayu), which includes numerous words absorbed from Sinhalese and the Moorish variant of the Tamil language.
-In the 1980s, the Malays made up about 5% of the Muslim population in Sri Lanka and, like the Moors, predominantly follow the Shafi school of thought within Sunni Islam.
+In the 1980s, the Malays made up about 5% of the Muslim population in Sri Lanka.

 Indian Muslims (Memons, Bohras, Khojas)

 The Indian Muslims are those who trace their origins to immigrants searching for business opportunities during the colonial period.
 Some of these people came to the country as far back as Portuguese times; others arrived during the British period from various parts of India.
 The majority of them came from Tamil Nadu and Kerala states, and unlike the Sri Lankan Moors, are ethnically related to South Indians and number approximately 30,000.
 The Memon, originally from Sindh (in modern Pakistan), first arrived in 1870; in the 1980s they numbered only about 3,000.
-They mostly follow the Hanafi Sunni school of Islam.
+They generally follow the Hanafi Sunni school of Islam.

 The Dawoodi Bohras and the Khoja are Shi'a Muslims who came from western India (Gujarat state) after 1880; in the 1980s they collectively numbered fewer than 2,000.
 These groups tended to retain their own places of worship and the languages of their ancestral homelands.